 Isn’t Accounts Receivable factoring a new trend in financing?
 Won’t it be gone in a few years?

-Actually, factoring is one of the oldest forms of financing available.
+Factoring is one of the oldest forms of financing available.
 The garment and apparel industry has been taking advantage of factoring for hundreds of years!
 Therefore, it has been around a long time and will continue to be available for you.
-The trade areas in which factors operate has increased substantially in almost every business line imaginable.
+The trade areas in which factors operate has grown substantially in almost every business line imaginable.
 The industry estimate of total U.S. factoring volume is close to $200 billion today!

-Cash flow needs prevent a business from achieving its growth potential.
-Often, companies without sufficient cash flow must turn away additional business and, therefore, additional profits.
-Some businesses can rely on bank financing to meet their working capital needs.
-But many are not able to meet eligibility requirements for bank financing because the business is either too new, it lacks consistent earnings or the financial ratios are not at the appropriate levels.
+Cash flow needs to prevent a business from achieving its growth potential.
+Often, companies without sufficient cash flow must turn away additional business and, therefore, added profits.
+Some companies can rely on bank financing to meet their working capital needs.
+But many are not able to meet eligibility requirements for bank financing.
+Either the business is new, it lacks steady earnings, or the financial ratios are not at the appropriate levels.